alcionai/corso/website/docs/support/known-issues.md

 * Sharing information of items in OneDrive/SharePoint using sharing links aren't backed up and restored.

-* Changes to attachments in instances of recurring events compared to the series master are not restored
+* Changes to attachments in instances of recurring events compared to the series master aren't restored